DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Experimental Evaluation

 \textbf{Downstream Tasks}: We evaluate all models on two temporal tasks: future link prediction (FLP), and dynamic node classification (DNC).
 In FLP, the goal is to predict the probability of future edges occurring given the source, destination, and timestamp.
 For each positive edge, we sample a negative edge that the model is trained to predict as negative.
 The DNC task involves predicting the label of the source node of a future interaction.
 Both tasks are trained using binary cross entropy loss.
-Contrary to prior works which only evaluate under the $K = 1$ setting, we evaluate all models under $K\in\{1,200,2000\}$.
-This is a more challenging evaluation scheme as it tests the forecasting capabilities of the models across multiple time horizons.
+For FLP, we evaluate all models on the transductive and inductive settings.
+The latter is a more challenging setting where a model makes a prediction on unseen nodes.
 See Appendix \ref{appendix:imp_details} for details.

-For the FLP task, we report both classification and recommendation metrics: Average Precision (AP), Mean Reciprocal-Rank (MRR), and Rec@10.
-For the DNC task, we report the area under the curve (AUC) metric due to the prevailing issue of class imbalance in dynamic graphs.
+For the FLP task, we report the Average Precision (AP) metric.
+For the DNC task, we report the area under the curve (AUC) metric due to the prevailing issue of class imbalance in dynamic graphs. \textit{By default, DyG2Vec is trained end-to-end with no pre-training, just like the baselines}.
+The pre-training stage is only performed to test the potential benefits of SSL (e.g. Fig. \ref{fig:semi_supervised_learning}).
+Additional results on the benefits of SSL can be found in Appendix \ref{appendix:additional_results}.

 \textbf{Datasets}: We use 7 real-world datasets: Wikipedia, Reddit, MOOC, and LastFM \citep{kumar2019predicting}; SocialEvolution, Enron, and UCI \citep{wang2021inductive}.
 These datasets span a wide range in terms of number of nodes and interactions, time range, and repetition ratio.
-We perform the same $70\%$-$15\%$-$15\%$ chronological split for all datasets as in \citep{wang2021inductive}.
+The dataset statistics are presented in Table~\ref{tab:datasets}.
+We perform the same $70\%$-$15\%$-$15\%$ chronological split for all datasets as in \cite{wang2021inductive}.
 The datasets are split differently under two settings: Transductive and Inductive.
-More details can be found in Appendix \ref{appendix:datasets}.
-The code and datasets will be publicly available upon publication.
+Under the transductive setting, a dataset is split normally by time, i.e., the model is trained on the first 70\% of links and tested on the rest.
+In the inductive setting, we strive to test the model's prediction performance on edges with unseen nodes.
+Therefore, following \cite{wang2021inductive}, we randomly assign $10\%$ of the nodes to the validation and test sets and remove any interactions involving them in the training set.
+Additionally, to ensure an inductive setting, we remove any interactions not involving these nodes from the test set.